Googool/pico_fft/README.md

 # Library with *FFT* functions for the Pico <img align="right" width="100" height="100" src="images\icon.svg">

-A lightweight and efficient FFT (Fast Fourier Transform) library for the Raspberry Pi Pico, based on the [KISS FFT](https://github.com/mborgerding/kissfft) library by Mark Borgerding.
+A lightweight and efficient wrapper for the [KISS FFT](https://github.com/mborgerding/kissfft) library, designed specifically for the Raspberry Pi Pico.
+It simplifies the implementation of Fast Fourier Transform (FFT) operations on the Pico, making it easier to perform frequency domain analysis and signal processing tasks.

 > [!NOTE]
 > This library is still in an experimental phase but includes basic documentation explaining its usage further down.
 Both of the [examples](https://github.com/Googool/pico_fft/tree/main/examples) has been tested and are working as intended.
-Improved error handling and refactoring will be done by the release 1.0.0.

 ## Quickstart 🚀